BotParty/homelab_status_page/readme.md

 //eye tracking for focus game
 //render output to screen as colors???

 //this is for
 //book of simulations and image processing
 //physics of information theory

-//erosion scene

-//assume only one draw call and one compute call
-//

 //visualizations that change the way you see the world
 //https://bost.ocks.org/mike/algorithms/
 //https://pudding.cool/

 # simple-webgpu-compute